SuperTapood/RustyDolphin/README.md

  https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml

-- [ ] curl with tracert
-- [ ] start putting release in releases on github and explore release optimizations
 - [ ] to strings should really return constant values lol
 - [ ] switch to unique pointers for packets?
 - [ ] exapand IPV4 Options